Swarm¶

 - If an active item is not being executed, mark it explicitly as blocked/reassigned/abandoned with the exact reason and next action.

-- Council memos: summarize top actions in tasks/NEXT.md and link the memo in tasks/SWARM-LANES.md.
+tasks/SIGNALS.md(structured),tasks/NEXT.md(handoff),tasks/SWARM-LANES.md(coordination), orexperiments/inter-swarm/bulletins/(inter-swarm). - Council memos: summarize top actions in

 Task Assignment¶